MichaelViuff/SDJ2/03 Observer Pattern/README.md

 dataThread.start();
 ```

 Due to the way JavaFX works, you are not able to modify JavaFX properties from another thread.
-To overcome this, we can defer the modification until a time that JavaFX deems suitable, by wrapping the call in a `Platform.runLater()` call, like this:
+To deal with this, we can defer the modification until a time that JavaFX deems suitable, by wrapping the call in a `Platform.runLater()` call, like this:

 ```java
 Platform.runLater(() ->